guguji666666/GJS-Sentinel-Tips/Repository integration/Export contents to ARM templates/Export automation rules.md

 }
 ```

-## But if we deploy the automation rules via `github/devops` repository pipeline, the process will run in `backend` and we'll not see this page
+### But if we deploy the automation rules via `github/devops` repository pipeline, the process will run in `backend` and we'll not see this page to define the parameters interactively

 ### Deploy automation rules using ARM template `without` typing the parameters interactively